worldviewer/reusable-react-avatar-editor/README.md

 | rotation   | number  | Sets the rotation, image editor rotation will no longer work                |
 | position   | object  | Sets the position, the image in the image editor will no longer pan         |

-## XSS Warning
+## Cross-Site Scripting (XSS) Attack Warning

-If you didn't already know, now you do: SVG is XML, and XML can contain JavaScript, so generating SVG within the app from a string-based representation is considered treacherous since it provides a potential path for users to inject JavaScript.
-For this reason, Facebook uses syntax which is designed to encourage developers to sanitize the input from cross-site scripting attacks, like so:
+If you didn't already know, now you do: SVG is XML, and XML can contain JavaScript, so generating SVG within the app from a string-based representation is considered treacherous since it provides a potential path for users to inject JavaScript into server backends from clients.
+For this reason, Facebook uses syntax in React for this very situation which is designed to encourage developers to sanitize the input from cross-site scripting attacks, like so:

 ```
 <svg viewBox="0 0 500 500" key='creature'